qingzhao-neu/Dielectric-bath-embedding-theory-DBET-/README.md

 LSHAPEZ = .TRUE.

-When enabled, the code reads a file named S_Z in CHG/EXTPOT format.
+When enabled, the code reads a file named S_Z in EXTPOT format.